KnowledgeForwardSolutions/CheckDigits.Net/README_FluentValidation.md

 the FluentValidation mechanisms to customize the error message as needed.

 Note the use of the `NotEmpty()` method to ensure that the property is not null, empty or whitespace.
-The check digit validator do not perform null, empty or whitespace checks by default and should be used in conjunction with `NotEmpty()` when necessary.
+The check digit validator does not perform null, empty or whitespace checks by default and should be used in conjunction with `NotEmpty()` when necessary.